CHELIO1902/software-testing/README.md

 - *Decision Table Testing*: A decision table puts causes and their effects in a matrix.
   There is a unique combination in each column.

+**Black Box Testing and Software Development Life Cycle(SDLC)**

+Black Box Testing has its own life cycle called Software Testing Life Cycle (STLC), and it's relative to every stage of SDLC of Software Engineering.

+1. Requirement: SDLC initial stage where requirements are gathered.
+Testers take part here.
+2. Test Planning & Analysis: Testing Types applicable to the project are determined.
+A Test Plan is created in which possible risks and their mitigations are determined.
+3. Design: Test cases/scripts are created based on requirement documents.
+4. Testing Execution: Test Cases are executed.
+Bugs if any are fixed and re-tested.

 **[⬆ Back to Index](#index)**